alanng10/class-lang/Docue/Article/Sand/a.md

 The Class node has no base.
 It has derived Comp classes nodes in Class node.

-Comp node can be struct node, glob var node and maide node.
+Comp node can be struct node, glob node and maide node.
-Glob var node is global var node.
+Glob node is global var node.

 All Comp derived classes have Count.
 Count has derived classes that are PrusateCount, PronateCount and PrivateCount.